viswatejan/viswatejan.github.io/index.md

 **Experienced Software Engineer:** 13 years of success in designing and developing scalable, fault-tolerant software solutions. <br/>
 **Quality-Focused:** Result-oriented with a strong commitment to delivering high-quality work. <br/>
 **Continuous Learner:** Eager to learn new skills and stay updated with the latest technologies to enhance work quality. <br/>
-**Open Source Contributor:** Actively contributed to various open-source projects on GitHub.
+**Open Source Contributor:** Contributed to various open-source projects on GitHub.

 ## SKILLS
 <ul class="list-left">